amitghoshg/Hotel_Booking/README.md

 While specific numerical results and detailed visualizations are generated within the Jupyter Notebook, the analysis focuses on understanding:
 * Fluctuations and trends in Average Daily Rate.
 * Factors influencing hotel booking cancellations.

-## How to Run
-1. Ensure you have Python and the necessary libraries installed (`pandas`, `pymongo`, `matplotlib`, `seaborn`).
-2. (Optional) Set up a MongoDB instance if you wish to utilize the database integration.
-3. Place `hotel_booking.csv` in the same directory as the `Hotel data analysis.ipynb` notebook.
-4. Run the `Hotel data analysis.ipynb` notebook using a Jupyter environment.